Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 All our love, Dad

+I couldn’t call or telegram, because the lines weren’t functioning.
 The following two letters dated February 11, 1976 are two of many letters I wrote home, hoping that at least one of them would make it.
-These two did.

 Read an article from the Idaho Statesman newspaper about the earthquake and a report on Elder Richman.